Surxe/DarkAndDarker-Exporter/README.md

 * NOT TVOS

 ### Steam account
 A steam account with Dark and Darker added to its library.
-The Legendary status is not necessary, so it can be added for free if you previously play on Blacksmith/Epic Games.
+The Legendary status is not necessary, so it can be added for free if you otherwise play on Blacksmith/Epic Games.

 ## Installation